 $$t < n e \subseteq t$$

-e: unterbrechen(x, τ)
+$$e: unterbrechen(x, \tau)$$

-PREP(A', τ)
+$$PREP(A', \tau)$$

-Agent(e) = x
+$$Agent(e) = x$$

-A'(a) Agent(a) = x
+$$A'(a) Agent(a) = x$$

-a $\supset ce e \subseteq s$
+$$a \supset e e \subseteq s$$

-s: \neg A'(e')
+$$s: \neg \frac{e'}{A'(e')}$$

-47This can be done by the resolution machinery of logic programming.

 Since these two DRSs are the most important ones occurring in this paper we will explain briefly how the conditions they contain relate to the logic programs that are meant to capture their inferential potential48.
-Some of the entries like $e < t, e \subseteq t$ are self-explanatory, but remember our provisos concerning past tense on Page 65.
+Some of the entries like e < t, $e \subseteq t$ are selfexplanatory, but remember our provisos concerning past tense on Page 65.
 The condition e: unterbrechen(x, τ) corresponds to the event type unterbrechen(e) defined by clause (60).
-The condition $PREP(A', \tau)$ relateso two closely related components of the CLP system.
+The condition PREP(A', τ) relateso two closely related components of the CLP system.
 The activity type A' relates to the construct fluent (type) of the scenario of the verb absperren (47).
 The fact that this is a preparatory activity - as explained in the entry for absperren in Section 3.2.6 - is accounted for by the Trajectory-predicate in which this fluent occurs as the first argument.
 The event type τ which is the second argument of PREP is mapped to the event type a introduced by hierarchical planning (49).
 The next two conditions Agent(e) = x and Agent(a) = x which tell us that the agents of the interrupt-activity and cordoning-off-activity have to be the same, are not represented explicitly in the clauses given so far.
 In order to account for this information in the CLP approach we have to be more explicit about the internal structure of fluents and events.
 This can be accomplished by Feferman coding.
 Consider the scenario for the verb absperren (47) again.
 This scenario contains the activity-fluent construct.
-The agent of this activity appears when we write this fluent in the form construct[x, t].
-A similar notation reveals the agent of the event type unterbrechen(e) defined by clause (60), for which we write $\exists t.unterbrechen[y, e, t]$.
+The agent of this activity appears when we write this fluent in the form $construct[x,\hat{t}]$.
+A similar notation reveals the agent of the event type unterbrechen(e) defined by clause (60), for which we write $\exists t.unterbrechen[y,e,t]$.
 In minimal models the variables x and y will then be automatically unified be a (generalisation) of the unification algorithm.
-When we want to have different agents for the interrupt- and the cordoning-off-activity49 we have to write additional integrity constraints which forbid the unification of the respective variables.
+When we want to have different agents for the interrupt- and the cordoning-off-activity we have to write additional integrity constraints which forbid the unification of the respective variables.